lmaughan921/experience-manager-brand-portal.en/help/using/manage-digital-rights-of-assets.md

 An asset is considered protected if it contains one of the following (or both) metadata properties:

-* `xmpRights:WebStatement`: Ihis property refers to the path of the page that contains the license agreement for the asset. `xmpRights:WebStatement` should be a valid path in the repository.
+* `xmpRights:WebStatement`: This property refers to the path of the page that contains the license agreement for the asset. `xmpRights:WebStatement` should be a valid path in the repository.
 * `adobe_dam:restrictions`: The value of this property is a raw HTML that specifies the license agreement.